 - Air transport in Wales was significantly affected in 2020 by the coronavirus (COVID-19) pandemic due to the impact of both domestically imposed travel restrictions and worldwide restrictions.
-Non-essential travel was restricted for much of 2020, resulting in a significant reduction of both the number of commercial passenger flights, cargo flights as well as domestic and international travelers.
+This impact was still seen in 2021 with some travel restrictions still in place, contributing to a further decrease in air passenger numbers.

-- The number of passengers using Cardiff International airport in 2020 decreased by 87% compared with 2019 to 218,000 (Chart 1).
+- The number of passengers using Cardiff Airport fell sharply at the start of the COVID pandemic in 2020.
+In 2021 passenger numbers decreased by 44% compared with 2020 to 123,000 (Chart 1).
 This includes both arrivals and departures.

-- During 2020 there were 51 international destinations that operated out of Cardiff International airport, 25 fewer than in 2019.
+- During 2021, there were 53 international destinations that operated out of Cardiff Airport.

-Main dates impacting travel in Wales in 2020
+Main dates that impacted air travel in Wales in year 2020 can be found in our 2020 Air transport release.

 Air transport is an important driver for economic development.
 It connects Wales to the global economy which facilitates inward investment and trade.
 It provides a gateway for business and leisure passengers, which is an enabler for tourism and helps support industry.